 The Ball prospect is the northern most pool and contains two producing wells in the Vedder formation.
-In addition to these wells, there are three more locations categorized as proved.
-The pool area encompasses approximately 40 Acres and the cumulative production from the producing wells is 33,480 barrels of oil.
+The pool area encompasses approximately 40 Acres and the cumulative production from the producing wells is 37,378 barrels of oll.

 Bear Prospect